 With an emphasis on emerging biotechnology and biopharmaceutical companies, Robin M. Silva manages and counsels clients in domestic and international issues, focusing on IP portfolio strategic development.
 Her background includes patent prosecution, IP due diligence (opinions, financings, evaluating IP portfolios in connection with due diligence for acquisitions, mergers, financings, collaborations, and partnering deals), global portfolio management and mining, technical litigation support, and working with business development personnel and licensing managers to maximize portfolio value.

-She was previously a patent partner and co-chair of the life sciences group of another international law firm.
+She was previously a patent partner and co-chair of the life sciences group of another international law firm, and currently co-chairs Morgan Lewis’s IP Business Development Committee.
 Prior to law school, Robin worked in the protein chemistry department at Genencor.
 She holds a B.S. in molecular, cellular, and developmental biology and has authored 12 peer-reviewed journal articles.

 University of California, Berkeley School of Law (Boalt Hall), 1993, J.D.